 For the first few months upon introducing the car seat mirror, Raahi seemed to not care for it much.
 It is only after a while did she start acknowledging it.
 She looks at herself, says hi and we often hear her babbling to herself too.
 We now try to get her to interact with herself and attempt to get her to realize that the baby in the mirror is indeed her!
 We’ve been using the Shynerk car seat mirror and it works well for our needs.

+On a side note, read this post if you’re looking to keep your baby or toddler entertained on a flight.
 Do you have any tips and tricks up your sleeve to keep your little one entertained?
 We can imagine how many more ideas we’d have to come up with as she grows older, but for now, these are lifesavers!

 - COVID-19: How we’re using our time to plan future travels - April 16, 2020

 - 5 tips to entertain a baby in the car on a road trip - October 18, 2019